How do we define ourselves?

 The TB vaccine worked for me though.
 When I was 13 and requiring my BCG jab, I was found to be immune.
 However three years later at another school, I was given it anyway, and suffered a permanent weeping scab for months, where the injection had been given.

 I received my first bike for my 6th birthday, and learnt to ride it on the incline opposite the house.
 One morning in winter 1970/71, I woke to an unusual thick light grey sky, on looking out of the window, saw everything covered in deep snow.
 It was the first snow I had experience of.
 We had fun learning how to build snow men on the edge of the airfield.
 Dad made us a sledge, and just managed to complete it before the snow melted.
-Unfortunately we didn’t get another chance to use it until 1979.
+Although it travelled with us around the country, we didn’t get another chance to use it until 1979.

 One of our days out, was to Old Mother Shiptons Cave in Knaresborough, Yorkshire with our Grandparents.